Blueberry Crumb Bars

 Instructions

-- Preheat oven to 375 degrees F. Grease a 9×13-inch pan.
+- Preheat oven to 375°F. Grease a 9x13-inch pan.

-- In the bowl of a food processor, add flour, baking powder, salt, 1 cup sugar, and lemon zest, and pulse briefly to mix.
-Add cold butter (cut into tablespoon-sized chunks) and the egg, and pulse until the mixture is crumbly yet sticks together.
+- Add cold butter (cut into tablespoon-sized chunks) and the egg, and pulse until the mixture is crumbly yet sticks together.
 Alternatively, cut the butter and egg into the dry ingredients using a fork or a pastry blender.
-Pat half the dough into the prepared pan for the bottom crust.
+Pat half the dough into the prepared pan for the bottom crust.1 cup cold butter, 1 egg

-- In a medium bowl, stir together the sugar, cornstarch, and lemon juice.
-Gently mix in the blueberries.
-Sprinkle the blueberry mixture evenly over the crust.
+- Sprinkle the blueberry mixture evenly over the crust.

 - Crumble the remaining dough on top of the blueberries.